NYC Mayor Bill de Blasio stands by daughter after protest arrest, disputes media reports

 NYC POLICE COMMISSIONER ON NIGHT OF VIOLENT RIOTS, LOOTING: ‘IT TURNED DARK AND IT TURNED UGLY’

-Yet De Blasio said when he and his wife Chirlane asked their daughter to explain the situation on Monday morning, she shared a different story.
+Yet De Blasio said when he and his wife Chirlane asked their daughter to explain the situation, she shared a different story.

 “She was very clear that she believed she was following the instructions of police officers and doing what they were asking,” de Blasio told reporters.